jitsi-contrib/prosody-plugins/conference_statistics/README.md

 - dominant speaker time from Jitsi `speakerstats`;
 - camera enabled time and enable/disable counts;
 - screen sharing time and start/stop counts;
+- public chat message, poll and vote counts;
-- public group chat messages;
+- public group chat messages (optional, off by default);
-- final poll state, including named voters;
+- final poll state including named voters (optional, off by default);
 - collection and delivery errors.

 All timestamps and durations are expressed as Unix time in milliseconds.